It’s a long and lonely road, but it’s worth the journey

 In this class you are free to explore styles and formats through a creative process of learning, writing, rewriting of your original work, and by reading the work of others; reflecting upon your growth, and by pitching your vision and story ideas to others.

 What can I do when the class is over?

 All students, beginning or advanced, are encouraged to take the class multiple times.
 In between classes, your goal should be to integrate what you have done in the course’s previous assignments.
-No matter where your story is situated in the building process, it is important that you are continuing to explore, write and rewrite and pitch your ideas.
+No matter where your story is situated in the building process, it is important that you are continuing to explore, write and rewrite, and to pitch your ideas to others.
 It is important that other knowledgeable folks read and comment about your work, at least on occasion.
 Keep writing and never quit.